dbraun31/tobids/README.md

 * More sophisticated command-line argument parsing.
 * Generalize to other data types.
 * Figure out the coordinate system and how to produce `*_coordsystem.json`.
+* How to reference the `*.bvef` file for making a montage.
+Might need to have user point to it.
 * Probably lots of other things...